How Family Mental Health And School Performance Relate

 Getty/nortonrsx

-Academic support strategies for families
+Academic and mental health support strategies for families

 Parents and other family members can play a vital role in supporting a child’s academic performance, both directly and by addressing any mental health challenges in the household.
 For example, implementing practical strategies to create a more supportive and stable environment may result in less stress for everyone in the home and create a strong foundation for academic success.
 The following strategies may be helpful to consider.